-Now when we’re talking about singing and harmony, we’re usually talking about more than one singer singing together at the same time, but using different notes.
+When we’re talking about harmony when singing, we’re usually talking about more than one singer singing together at the same time, but using different notes.

 One vocalist will sing the original melody of the song while the other will either: